sapcarolinas/sapcarolinas.github.io/README.md

 # saintanthonys.com

-This repository contains source code for the [website](https://www.saintanthonys.com/) of Saint Anthony of Padua Catholic Church in Mount Holly, NC.
+This repository contains source code for [saintanthonys.com](https://www.saintanthonys.com/), the website of Saint Anthony of Padua Catholic Church in Mount Holly, NC.

 ## How it works.